Minecraft Live: 2020

-Minecraft Live 2020 was held on the 3rd of October 2020.
-It included a mob vote, where users could vote about which Minecraft creature should be added into the next update.
-The three options were Iceologer (featured in Minecraft Dungeons), Moobloom (featured in the game Minecraft Earth) and Glow Squid, with the Glow Squid winning.
-The livestream also provided details on Minecraft's next big update, "Caves & Cliffs", and a musical "Nether Update Encore" from Element Animation Studios promoting the present version of the game.
+The first to use the "Minecraft Live" branding, Minecraft Live 2020 was held on 3 October 2020.
+It marked the return of the Mob Vote, where users could vote about which Minecraft creature should be added into the next update.
+The three options were Iceologer (featured in Minecraft Dungeons), Moobloom (featured in the now cancelled mobile game Minecraft Earth) and Glow Squid, with the latter winning.
+The livestream also provided details on Minecraft's next big update, "Caves & Cliffs", and a musical "Nether Update Encore" from Element Animation Studios featuring additions from the previous update.